-Together, we preserve sustainable farming, and create a strong and just local food system.
+Together, we preserve sustainable farming by creating a strong and just local food system.

-We empower aspiring and limited-resource farmers by providing bilingual training in holistic and organic farming practices, and access to land, infrastructure and equipment, training, marketing and capital.
+We empower aspiring and limited-resource farmers by providing bilingual training in holistic organic farming practices, as well as access to land, infrastructure, equipment, marketing and capital.

-Viva Farms is a non-profit Farm Business Incubator and Training Program established in 2009.
+Viva Farms is a non-profit (501c-3 and charitable organization), Farm Business Incubator and Training Program established in 2009.
 We operate two locations in Skagit County Washington, and one in King County Washington.
 We lower the barriers for beginning farmers, and create the opportunity for success.
-Viva has educated over 700 small farmers (150+ Spanish speakers) in sustainable organic farming, and is currently incubating 24 independent farm businesses (7 Latino owned).
+Viva has educated over 900 small farmers (150+ Spanish speakers) in sustainable organic farming, and is currently incubating 24 independent farm businesses (7 Latino owned).

 Nestled between the Cascade Mountain Range and the Puget Sound, and nourished by some of the largest rivers on the West Coast, northwest Washington is home to some of the most productive soil in the world.
 Skagit County alone produces 300 million dollars annually in over 90 different food crops and is 2nd in the Puget Sound Region, and 10th in the state based on crop value.

 But Western Washington is facing a generation crisis in farming as farmers with an average age of 58 are retiring, and the number of farms, produce processing facilities, and acreage of farmland are all decreasing.
 The disappearance of these four vital components of our local and regional food economy is alarming, and we need to act now before we pass the point of no return in local communities and as a region.
 In the next 20 years, 70% of all Washington State farmers are expected to retire, with their farmland changing hands.
-Skagit Valley alone has lost 38 percent of its farmland since only 1940 shrinking from 150,000 acres to 93,000 acres today.
-The number of farms in Skagit County have decreased 12% from 2007 to 2012, and American Farmland Trust has designated the region the fifth most threatened agricultural region in the nation.
+Skagit Valley alone has lost 35 percent of its farmland since only 1940 shrinking from 150,000 acres to 97,644 acres today.
+The number of farms in Skagit County has decreased 14% from 2007 to 2017, and American Farmland Trust has designated the region the fifth most threatened agricultural region in the nation.

 We believe that sustainable organic farming can be an economically viable business, and it is our hope that with the knowledge, experience, and passion for producing healthy food in a sustainable way, todays’ aspiring farmers will become part of the solution that nourishes our planet and ourselves for generations to come.